-The Pfizer vaccine is now routinely recommended for pregnant women, breastfeeding women and women planning pregnancy.
+The Comirnaty (Pfizer) and Spikevax (Moderna) vaccines are both mRNA vaccines and are routinely recommended for pregnant women, breastfeeding women and women planning pregnancy.
 Receiving a vaccine before conceiving means you are likely to have protection against COVID-19 throughout your pregnancy.

 You do not need to avoid becoming pregnant before or after vaccination.
 You are not required to have a pregnancy test before getting vaccinated.

 What do we know about COVID-19 vaccines in pregnancy?